thuannguyen88/thuannguyen88/README.md

 Some technologies I enjoy working with include ReactJS, NodeJS, ExpressJS, Typescript and PostgreSQL

-### What I'm Working On

-Currently working on a responsive landing page for an online personal training business using react and tailwind css.
-The site can be visited [here](https://heroicfit.netlify.app/.)

-And a flashcard application that utilises spaced repetition to help users learn more effectively.

 ### Popular Projects

 Click on one of the project images below to take you to its code repositoy where you can find out more about the project, with each repo including a: